 Crooked Lake Prairie

 Protecting two miles of Crooked Lake’s shoreline, Crooked Lake Prairie has sandy trails winding through ancient sand dunes and is home to Florida scrub-jays and gopher tortoises.
-Visitors can fish along the shoreline or enjoy the lake view from a short boardwalk.
+Central Florida visitors can fish along the shoreline or enjoy the lake view from a short boardwalk.

 Crooked Lake Sandhill